Canepro/rocketchat-observability/README.md

 cd rocketchat-observability

 # 2. Start the demo stack (no configuration needed)
-./start.sh
+./start.sh  # runs requirements check and delegates to Makefile

-# Or use the Makefile
+# Or use the Makefile directly
 make demo-up
 ```